-Professionally organised event by Dublin and Wicklow Mountain Rescue Team, public liability insurance, route marking, manned check points, hydration and feed stations, technical tee shirt and after party.
+Professionally organised event by Dublin and Wicklow Mountain Rescue Team, public liability insurance, route marking, manned checkpoints, hydration and feed stations, technical tee shirt, beanie hat and an amazing after party.
 And of course, the warm glow that comes with helping fund a vital service!

 6) Is there anything sent to me in the post before the event?

-No, all information and items to include race numbers and other information associated with the event will be given to you upon registration on the day of the event.
+Other items associated with the event will be given to you upon registration on the day of the event.
 We will be sending regular updates via email, and please check the Walk The Line Facebook page for updates.